 Welcome newcomers include elf King Thranduil (Lee Pace), father of Legolas (Orlando Bloom); Bard the Boatman (Luke Evans), and Stephen Fry as the Master of Lake Town.
 Hopefully Jackson doesn’t let Martin Freeman, James Nesbitt and Fry share a scene, or it might feel a little too QI.

 As in Journey, aspects of the film feel too stretched out.
-Once they arrive at the desolation, in spite of how well done the scenes here are, they go on far too long.
+Once they arrive at the mountain, scenes go on far too long.
 Also, a sort-of romance between the girl from Brave (Evangeline Lilly) and a dwarf whose name you probably can’t remember [clue: it’s not Bombur] was not something that was missing from the book.
 We even see the scene where Gandalf and Thorin (Richard Armitage) meet for the first time, something which is as uninteresting as it sounds.

-After a year of waiting we finally get to see the dragon (Benedict Cumberbatch), and it doesn’t disappoint.
+After a year of waiting we finally get to see the dragon, and it doesn’t disappoint.
 Given the build up, it was hard to see how a CGI creature could provide adequate pay off, but the effort that’s clearly been put into the character in terms of design, quality of CGI and the way his scenes are directed, makes for impressive viewing.

 The action cranks things up a notch, too, managing to be seamlessly well done and constantly breathtaking.
 This is an action-packed film and the ingenuity and precision of these scenes mean that there is never a dull moment.